|

 I've kneaded the dough by hand, in a Kitchenaid stand mixer, and even with a breadmaker.

 I started by following "the rules" of breadmaking.
 Now I just do my own thing.
+If you're stocking your kitchen from scratch, this bread also fits well with my list of make-it-yourself pantry recipes.

 Eventually, I experimented with vintage bread recipes.
 I even learned how to make sourdough starter without using yeast.